Remortgage Calculator

 Do I need a mortgage broker?

-Mortgage brokers – like the experts at L&C – can scour the market for you, looking for the right deal to suit your situation.
+Mortgage brokers – like the experts at Mortgage Advice Bureau – can scour the market for you, looking for the right deal to suit your situation.

 You can use a mortgage broker to help with a remortgage even if you plan to stay with your existing lender.

-They are also particularly helpful if you are self employed, buying a Buy to Let or think your situation is unusual in any way.
-They will know the lenders and deals that will work for you.
+They may be particularly helpful if you are self-employed, buying a Buy to Let or think your situation is unusual in any way.

 How do I get a mortgage?